 - 45. The Ministry of Social Affairs will be responsible for activities in pre-schools, while the Ministry of Education coordinates activities in primary schools through the envisaged national SFU.
 Within primary schools, canteen management committees of parent-teacher association representatives, school authorities and students will be responsible for daily management, reception, storage, meal preparation, organizing parent engagement and possible contributions in labour or in-kind, keeping daily records, and social mobilization. - 46.
 For nutrition activities, WFP will work directly through the Ministry of Health's community health division to ensure strong involvement and coordination.
 Where possible, and in agreement with health services, WFP will contract NGOs for community-level activities, to improve coverage and avoid the overburdening of health centre staff. - 47.
-Monitoring and Evaluation (M&E): Within the decentralized divisions of ministries, designated focal points and partner NGOs will coordinate activities regionally, in collaboration with four WFP field offices.
+Monitoring and evaluation: To overcome the challenges that have confronted previous programmes, WFP will enhance its M&E capacity in the Central African Republic to improve data collection and documentation systems, which will include training government and partner staff with the aim of handing over certain M&E activities at the end of the CP.
+Within the decentralized divisions of ministries, designated focal points and partner NGOs will coordinate activities regionally, in collaboration with four WFP field offices.
 WFP processes and tools will support the M&E activities of ministry focal points, including the production of quarterly and annual reports.
 To evaluate effectiveness, a baseline survey is envisaged for 2012, to be followed by a country portfolio evaluation in 2013 and a final CP evaluation in 2016.
 Evaluations will be conducted jointly with CP stakeholders and will provide lessons learned to inform current and future programme design and implementation. - 48.
 In recognition of the limited capacity and difficulties in monitoring nutrition activities, data collection will be limited to key indicators such as admission and discharge figures, and performance indicators such as recovery, death, defaulter and non-respondent rates. - 49.
 Capacity development: To ensure knowledge transfer and lay the foundations for programme ownership, relevant line ministries will receive technical assistance in programme design and planning, beneficiary targeting, implementation, M&E, commodity dispatch, delivery, storage, distribution, recording and reporting. - 50.
 WFP will assist the Ministry of Education in developing a national school feeding policy and action plans.
 It will support establishment of the SFU and M&E systems, to enable the SFU to reach minimum standards in management, targeting and implementation.
 WFP will partner local NGOs to support activities for strengthening the capacities of school committees and redefining their roles and responsibilities. - 51.
 To promote HGSFP, WFP will pilot activities for developing links between school feeding and local producers.
-In partnership with FAO, the International Fund for Agricultural Development (IFAD), the World Bank and NGO projects, WFP will review market analysis findings to guide the local procurement of food. - 52.
+In partnership with FAO, the International Fund for Agricultural Development (IFAD), the World Bank and NGOs, WFP will explore and initiate the local procurement of food, guided by the findings of a September 2011 market assessment and future assessments. - 52.
 The United Nations Children's Fund (UNICEF), the World Health Organization (WHO) and WFP will assist the Ministry of Health in designing a national nutrition strategy, to ensure an effective mother-and-child health and nutrition (MCHN) programme, including targeting, entry and exit criteria, storage and handling, distribution, and M&E. Given the shortage of nutrition information, United Nations agencies and the Government will collaborate on nutrition surveillance activities.